Panihati: Healthcare

 Medical facilities in Panihati include Panihati State General Hospital with 150 beds and Panihati Municipal Maternity Home with 10 beds.

 North 24 Parganas district (under Kolkata Metropolitan area) has been identified as one of the areas where ground water is affected by arsenic contamination.

 The famous scientist Kishori Mohan Bandyopadhyay who had assisted Ronald Ross in his malaria research work and was awarded a gold medal in 1903 for his pioneering work by King Edward VII of Britain was a resident of Panihati.

 Education

 Panihati Mahavidyalaya was established at Sodepur in 1976.
 It offers honours courses in Bengali, English, Sanskrit, history, philosophy, political science, education, geography, physics, chemistry, mathematics, zoology, food & nutrition, computer science, commerce and general courses in BA, B Sc and B Com.

 Guru Nanak Institute of Technology, a private engineering college, was established, near Sodepur in 2003.

 Narula Institute of Technology, a private engineering college, was established at Agarpara in 2001.

+Guru Nanak Institute of Dental Sciences and Research, a private dental college located in Panihati, Kolkata, in the Indian state of West Bengal.